Ahsan12356/portfolio/README.md

 # Ahsan Ghazni Khan portfolio website.

-For this milestone of your portfolio website, I implemented client-side validation of the data in the contact form before submission.
+For this final milestone of my portfolio website, I saved the form data in the local storage of the browser.
+That way when the user reloads the page the data they filled out in the form will be preserved.